postcode-nl/PostcodeNl_Api_MagentoPlugin/README.md

 Data
 =============

-This plugin uses the [Postcode.nl Address API](https://api.postcode.nl/documentation/address-api-description) to validate en enrich Dutch address data, and the [Postcode.nl Signal API](https://api.postcode.nl/documentation/signal-api-description) to do additional validations and fraud risk checks.
+This plugin uses the [Postcode.nl Address API](https://api.postcode.nl/documentation/address-api-description) to validate and enrich Dutch address data, and the [Postcode.nl Signal API](https://api.postcode.nl/documentation/signal-api-description) to do additional validations and fraud risk checks.
 As a webshop owner, you can obtain a free account for the Postcode.nl API [here](https://api.postcode.nl).